 When you aren’t a runner, you may think that a good pair of shoes is all you need to make running enjoyable.
-But aside from shoes, there are a lot of products that make running more fun and challenging.
+But aside from shoes, there are a lot of products that make running more fun, challenging, enjoyable, and safer.
 Tech, clothes, accessories – running is a lot more than just shoes.

-Running, in general, is a sport that has surged in popularity in the past decade.
-For a long time, shoe companies were the only ones responding the surge.
-But now sports, tech, nutrition, and clothing companies all have something to offer, from basic necessities to items that provide that much-deserved post-run pampering.
+Running as a sport has surged in popularity in the past decade.
+For a long time, shoe companies were the only ones responding to that surge.
+But now, sports, tech, nutrition, and clothing companies all have something to offer, from basic necessities to items that provide that much-deserved post-run pampering.

 Top 3 Best and Favorites